Kenya Food Guide

 Central Highlands Kikuyu Cuisine

-Known for its hearty, farm-fresh dishes centered around staple crops like maize, beans, potatoes, and green vegetables.
-Meat, primarily goat and beef, is often stewed or roasted.
-Dishes are simply seasoned, often with salt, pepper, and onions.
+Hearty, farm-fresh cooking centered on maize, beans, potatoes and green vegetables.
+Meat, mostly goat and beef, gets stewed or roasted.
+The seasoning stays simple, usually salt, pepper and onions.

 Cultural Significance: